-A fascinating set of fossilized tracks from the United Arab Eremites have been described recently in the journal Biology Letters.
+An areas with thousands of fossilized tracks from the United Arab Emirates has been described in the journal Biology Letters.
 Additional background information about the find can be found HERE.
-The tracks have been described as having been formed by elephants and are possibly the largest continuous set of trackways discovered to date of any animal.
-Tracks allow estimates of the size and gate of an animal as well as their relationship to other animals.
-In this case there is evidence that most of the tracks were formed at one time and so represent a group of ancient elephants and thus tell us that this probable extinct species of elephant behaved similarly to modern elephant species.
+The tracks have been described as having been formed by an extinct species of elephants and are possibly the largest continuous set of trackways discovered to date of any animal.
+Analysis of the tracks has allowed scientists to estimates of the size and gate of an animal as well as their potential social relationships to each other.
+The evidence found at this location strongly suggests that the tracks were formed at one time and represents a herd of extinct elephants that behaved much as modern species behave today.

 In the image above you can see multiple sets of tracks that on a north/south line and a single set of tracks that crosses those tracks.
 The scientists investigating these tracks think it is likely that these two sets of tracks were produced at different times as the one overlaps the others.
 The multiple sets of tracks run parallel to one another indicating that this was a group of 13 or more elephants that were traveling together as herd.
 By measuring the distance between footsteps for each set of tracks the authors of the paper were able to estimate the size of each animal and thereby showing that there were a mixture of sized elephants typical of a modern day elephant herd.